-How profitable a bank is has an effect on its long-term survivability.
-Earnings may be retained by the bank, boosting its capital cushion, or be used to address problematic loans, likely making the bank better able to withstand economic shocks.
-Losses, on the other hand, reduce a bank's ability to do those things.
+A bank's ability to earn money has an effect on its long-term survivability.
+Earnings can be retained by the bank, expanding its capital buffer, or be used to address problematic loans, likely making the bank better prepared to withstand economic shocks.
+Obviously, banks that are losing money have less ability to do those things.

-One important way to measure a bank's earnings is return on equity, calculated by dividing net income (profit, basically) by total equity.
-The Baltic State Bank's most recent annualized quarterly return on equity was 11.71 percent, above the national average of 9.28 percent.
+Return on equity, calculated by dividing net income (profit, basically) by total equity, is one important way to measure a bank's earnings.
+The Baltic State Bank's most recent annualized quarterly return on equity was 11.94 percent, above the national average of 8.10 percent.

-For the twelve months ended June 30, 2017, the bank recorded net income of $333,000 on total equity of $5.8 million.
-The bank had an annualized return on average assets, or ROA, of 1.27 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.14 percent.
+The bank earned net income of $690,000 on total equity of $5.9 million for the twelve months ended December 31, 2017.
+The bank experienced an annualized return on average assets, or ROA, of 1.29 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.